|b. Gelsa to Moe (closure)

-This fun TR is located to the right of Roseland, and is directly under the bolt anchors on that climb.
-Weave back and forth through bulges until you join Roseland at the end of the traverse.
-The crux is at about 2/3's height at a bulge with a right-leaning seam.
+This fun TR is located to the right of Roseland, and is directly under the P1 bolt anchors on that climb.
+From the ground, weave back and forth up through bulges until you join Roseland at the end of its traverse.
+The crux is at about 2/3 height at a bulge with a right-leaning seam.

-There is very little gear on this face; it is probably best to TR this line from the anchors on Roseland.
+There is very little gear on this face (but see comments below -ed); it is easy to TR this line from the anchors on Roseland.

 A heel hook makes the reach easier.